Matchup Preview: Purdue-UConn

 2021 records: UConn (0-2); Purdue (1-0)

-Series notes: Purdue and UConn have never met on the gridiron.
+Series notes: Purdue and UConn have never met.
 The Boilers most recently faced off with a New England school in 2018, when the Boilers took down Boston College 30-13 in Ross-Ade Stadium.
-Purdue has not traveled to New England since 1947, when Purdue took down Boston University inside Fenway Park.
+Purdue has not traveled to New England since 1947, when Purdue defeated Boston University inside Fenway Park.
 Though the Boilermakers are a new foe for UConn, the Huskies are familiar with Big Ten opponents.
 In 2019, UConn welcomed Illinois to Rentschler Field and traveled to Indiana in consecutive weeks.
 UConn has not defeated a Power Five opponent since 2016, a 13-10 victory over Virginia.

 TV: CBS Sports Network